TheDigitalMadness/LibraryBackend/README.md

 ### /users
-This can only be done by admins!
+These can only be done by admins!

 - **GET /**
   - **input format**